jesustellor/odinRecipe/README.md

-# Odin
+# Odin Recipes
-I will separate my projects into different folders.. this is a quick README.
+First project from Odin Project. this is a simple HTML project, adding a picture headings and text to describe a recipe.